 The Board of Directors ("Board") of the Company has adopted these guidelines as part of its continuing efforts to enhance and promote good corporate governance, guidelines that can be reviewed and amended as deemed necessary and appropriate.
-These guidelines establish a framework for an effective and transparent governance of the Company, setting the Board's mission, composition, independent membership, Director's responsibilities and duties, Board Committee's and structure, Chief Officer positions, corporate sustainability and ethics and compliance matters.
+These guidelines establish a framework for an effective and transparent governance of the Company, setting the Board's mission, composition, independent membership, directors' responsibilities and duties, Board committees and their structure, Chief Officer (as defined below) positions, corporate sustainability and ethics and compliance matters.